 Welcome to the Woden School

-This school offers a unique supported high school and/or college program to eligible students who meet the ACT Disability Criteria.
-This includes students who have a mild to moderate intellectual disability which may be accompanied by a range of medical conditions, or additional sensory, physical or behavioural disabilities.
+This school offers a unique supported high school and college program to eligible students who meet the ACT Disability Criteria.
+This includes students who have an intellectual disability which may be accompanied by a range of medical conditions, or additional sensory, physical or behavioural disabilities.
 Small class sizes ensure that students receive a high level of individual instruction.

 Students commencing in year 7 are enrolled in adapted and modified courses of study directly reflecting the National Australian Curriculum.
 Our teachers are recognised nationally as leaders in differentiating the curriculum for students with disabilities.
 Like their mainstream peers students study core curriculum subjects, select electives according to individual preferences and participate in a range of exciting and age appropriate extra-curricular high school enrichment activities.
 Year 10 certificates are awarded at the end of their year 10 studies.